 - 240 hours of practical ministry experience in the form of internship provides hands-on experience under a formal mentor as the student prepares to candidate in churches or to go on to seminary for further preparation.

-- Qualified students can participate in the Advanced Ministry Practicum program
+- Students can participate in the Advanced Ministry Experience program

-- Substitutes Service And Outreach requirements for pastoral related activities, including small group leadership, discipleship, evangelism, visitation, and preaching.
+- Substitutes Service and Outreach requirements for pastoral related activities, including discipleship, evangelism/outreach, prayer, preaching and visitation.